 Chiropractic adjustments are effective in realigning the spine such that it can heal itself and improve its strength, without the addition of harmful drugs or surgery.
 Adjustments aid in posture and range of mobility, as well as assist in the decompression of the spine.
 Likewise, adjustments can decrease the amount of stress that is placed on the immune system, freeing up energy to be used to maintain homeostasis.

-Not only will this process benefit overall health and wellness, but adjustments aim to enhance a patient’s ability to move and perform, while improving their overall quality of life.
+Many people enjoy chiropractic adjustment benefits such as overall improved health and wellness.
+These adjustments aim to enhance a patient’s ability to move and perform while improving their overall quality of life.

 What to Expect from a Chiropractic Adjustment